MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Triggers.md

 Activity triggers enable you to associate actions to any incoming activity from the client, more information on activities can be found in [Bot Framework Activity schema][3].

 All activity events have a base event of `ActivityReceived` and are further refined by ActivityType.
+The _Base class_ is the class that the trigger derives from.

 | Event cause         | ActivityType | Trigger name                 | Base class | Description                                                                       |
 | ------------------- | ------------ | ---------------------------- | ---------- | --------------------------------------------------------------------------------- |